Cr4sh/openreil/README.md

 ```

-pyopenreil.translator module is written in Cython, it’s stands for bridge between C API and high level Python API of OpenREIL.
+`pyopenreil.translator` module is written in Cython, it’s stands for bridge between C API and high level Python API of OpenREIL.
 Also, OpenREIL uses JSON representation of these tuples to store translated instruction into the file or MongoDB collection.

 IR constants (operation codes, argument types, etc.) are declared in `pyopenreil.IR` module.

 ### High level Python API <a id="_5_2"></a>

-High level Python API of OpenREIL has abstractions for IR instructions and arguments, translator, machine instructions reader, IR instructions storage:
+High level Python API of OpenREIL has abstractions for IR instructions format, translator, machine instructions reader and IR instructions storage:

 <img src="https://dl.dropboxusercontent.com/u/22903093/openreil/python_api.png" alt="OpenREIL Python API diagram" width="465" height="405">